dacharyc/prfocus-website/content/en/docs/help/_index.md

 The PR Focus `Help` menu has several options to make it easier to get help.
 While PR Focus is running, select the Help menu to:

 - View the PR Focus documentation site (that's the site you're looking at now!)
-- File an issue on the PR Focus website's GitHub repository
+- File an bug report on the PR Focus website's GitHub repository
 - Request a feature on the PR Focus website's GitHub repository
 - Reach out through social media
 - Send a support email (goes to the form on this documentation page)